1. Pursues Professionalism

 Performance Indicators

-- Focuses feedback on the specific strengths and areas for growth that have the greatest impact on participant performance
+Feedback is information given to the participant about their performance relating to learning goals or outcomes.
+It should aim to improve the participant's learning.Digital Resource Libraryfeedback on the specific strengths and areas for growth that have the greatest impact on participant performance - Incorporates

 Supporting Knowledge